ddd-crew/como-prep-canvas/README.md

 - User Story Mapping – Sticky notes and printed screen designs
 - Impact Mapping – Flip charts/whiteboard, sticky notes, and markers
 - Context Mapping in small groups – Round tables, flip charts, and sticky notes
+- Example Mapping in group of 4-5 - Tables with different colors index cards, sharpies.

 ### 4.6 Room Setup / Tools Needed
-Identify the tools and equipment required for the workshop and determine who will provide what.
-Think about wheather you are able / need prepare the room in advance (if onsite) and when this is possible.
-Consider the room setup like seeting, needed walls, flipcharts, stickies, layout needed to accommodate collaborative activities and ensure all necessary materials are available.
+Identify the tools and equipment needed for the workshop and determine who will provide them.
+Consider if the room needs to be prepared in advance (if onsite) and when that's possible.
+Think about the room setup, including seating, walls, flipcharts, and stickies, to ensure the layout accommodates collaborative activities and all necessary materials are available.
+For a virtual setting, consider what tools to use and what preparations are needed, such as setting up break-out rooms or organizer rights.

 **Why it matters:**
 Proper room setup and the availability of tools are crucial for a seamless workshop experience.
 The right environment enhances participant engagement, supports the chosen collaborative methods, and minimizes disruptions.
 Being well-prepared ensures that the workshop runs smoothly and that participants can focus on the content rather than logistical issues.